DAF201/toys/video/readme.md

   Ctrl + C : stop

-(main is multi-threading,test is multi-processing, I feel like multiprocessing works better)
+(main is multi-threading,test is multi-processing, I feel like multiprocessing is just overall better)